my-realm/musings/prisoners-dilemma.md

     - I am certain that at least 1 out of 30 of the people who may have chanced upon any of this, and who happen to possess the acumen of at least, a business analyst, will figure out which parts of these digital artifacts with mixed-media content, can be used for advancing their own objectives.
 Of course, this might end up in the hands of people who are far more skilled and resourceful than 'business' analysts.
 However, it is more likely that 1 out of 300 people might do something consequential for social-justice, among those who have bothered to click on a link to this material, that they somehow received or obtained.

-- After the fact that a group of people in Ontario, Canada, managed to murderously violated my personhood, assassinated my character, repressed me out of religious discrimination, caused the death of my child, and repeatedly defiled my home, they were careless enough to give someone with my kind of work-experience and knowledge, the cover of pleading 'bouts of insanity', should the need ever arise.
+- After the fact that a group of people in Ontario, Canada, managed to murderously violate my personhood, assassinated my character, repressed me out of religious discrimination, caused the death of my child, and repeatedly defiled my home during the course of 2019-2020, they were careless enough to give someone with my kind of work-experience and knowledge, the cover of pleading 'bouts of insanity', should the need ever arise.

     - Of course, different bureaucratic agencies across various countries might end up "proving or disproving", the possibility of me "having or not having" any type of mental ailments or disabilities, and then try to block my bargaining options, if they were to compare their notes and surveillance data.
 But why and how would the ones in different continents of the Earth, ever cooperate for comparing their notes, on any subject matter, let alone for discerning and authenticating the identity of a harmless person like me?